c1xx/omegacoin-mn-install/README.md

 # Omegacoin Masternode Setup Script

-This Script was successfully tested on Unbuntu Xenial 16.04 x64.
+This Script was successfully tested on new provisioned VPS -> Unbuntu Xenial 16.04 x64.

 For Masternode Setup is **Omagecoin Core 0.12.5.1** used.